Remmeauth/Documentation/RemmeProtocolTechPaper.md

 ## Receiver Pays

 Traditionally, it is the business that pays for office space, computational power, and other costs required to run the business.
 The customer buys specific products from the business and the revenue from those product sales is used to cover the business costs of operation.
 Similarly, no website obligates its visitors to make micropayments for visiting its website to cover hosting costs.
-Therefore, decentralized applications should not force its customers to pay the blockchain directly for the use of the blockchain.
+Therefore, decentralized applications should not force their customers to pay the blockchain directly for the use of the blockchain.

 A launched blockchain that uses the Remme Protocol software does not require its users to pay the blockchain directly for its use and therefore does not constrain or prevent a business from determining its own monetization strategy for its products.

 While it is true that the receiver can pay, Remme Protocol enables the sender to pay for bandwidth, computation, and storage.
 This empowers application developers to pick the method that is best for their application.
 In many cases, the sender-pays model significantly reduces complexity for application developers who do not want to implement their own rationing system.
-Application developers can delegate bandwidth and computation to their users and then let the “sender pays” model to enforce the usage.
+Application developers can delegate bandwidth and computation to their users and then let the “sender pays” model enforce the usage.
 From the perspective of the end user, it is free, but from the perspective of the blockchain, it is the sender-pays model.

 ## Delegating Capacity

-A holder of tokens on a blockchain launched adopting the Remme Protocol software who may not have an immediate need to consume all or part of the available bandwidth, can delegate or rent such unconsumed bandwidth to others; the BPs running The Remme Protocol software on such blockchain will recognize this delegation of capacity and allocate bandwidth accordingly.
+A holder of tokens on a blockchain that has launched adopting the Remme Protocol software, who may not have an immediate need to consume all or part of the available bandwidth, can delegate or rent such unconsumed bandwidth to others; the BPs running the Remme Protocol software on such a blockchain will recognize this delegation of capacity and allocate bandwidth accordingly.

 ## Separating Transaction Costs from Token Value

 One of the major benefits of the Remme Protocol software is that the amount of bandwidth available to an application is entirely independent of any token price.
-If an application owner holds a relevant number of tokens on a blockchain adopting The Remme Protocol software, then the application can run indefinitely within a fixed state and bandwidth usage.
-In such case, developers and users are unaffected from any price volatility in the token market and therefore not reliant on a price feed.
+If an application owner holds a relevant number of tokens on a blockchain adopting the Remme Protocol software, then the application can run indefinitely within a fixed state and bandwidth usage.
+In such a case, developers and users are unaffected by any price volatility in the token market and therefore not reliant on a price feed.
 In other words, a blockchain that adopts the Remme Protocol software enables BPs to naturally increase bandwidth, computation, and storage available per token independent of the token's value.

-A blockchain using The Remme Protocol software also awards BPs with tokens earned by the network every time they produce a block.
+A blockchain using the Remme Protocol software also awards BPs with tokens earned by the network every time they produce a block.
 The value of the tokens will impact the amount of bandwidth, storage, and computation a producer can afford to purchase; this model naturally leverages rising token values to increase network performance.

 ## State Storage Costs

-Storage of user application state will require an application developer to hold tokens until that state is deleted.
+Storage of the user application state will require an application developer to hold tokens until that state is deleted.
 If the state is never deleted, then the tokens are effectively removed from circulation.

 ## Block Rewards

 The block reward is divided between Block Producers in the following proportions:
 - 70% - Shared between all BPs (both Active and Standby) proportionally to their stake.
-- 20% - Shared between Active BPs (the top21) proportionally to the number of votes they received (1 token = 1 vote).
+- 20% - Shared between Active BPs (the Top 21) proportionally to the number of votes they received (1 token = 1 vote).
 - 10% - Remme Savings account

 In order to maintain the status of a BP, each one will have to re-assert their vote every week.
-Those who do not keep their votes up to date for more than a week:
+With those who do not keep their votes up to date for more than a week:
 - BP stops getting block rewards
 - The influence of last recorded vote decays by half every year